sweattep/ancient_quotes/README.md

 >Pursue some path, however narrow and crooked, in which you can walk with love and reverence.

+>I taught you writing and wisdom and the Torah and the Gospel

 >You are proud, when you ought to feel bad enough to chase away anyone who acts like this.

 >competition in increase of wealth and children - like the example of a rain whose [resulting] plant growth pleases the tillers; then it dries and you see it turned yellow;